"Sonya" by Alisher Kushakov

 Let's now look at the artist's own works.
-The first thing that immediately catches your eye is how Alisher harmoniously creates a space around people.
+The first thing that immediately catches your eye is how Alisher harmoniously creates space around people.
 You will never see specific objects: interior, landscape-only abstract touches.
-But how much they can say...the Characters of Alisher Kushakov's paintings are like the product of a distant dream, a dream, or someone's memory.
+But how much they can say...the Characters of Alisher Kushakov's paintings are like the product of a distant dream or someone's memory.

 The figures dissolve into space.
 It is unclear where the body begins and the surrounding atmosphere ends.
 Hence the feeling of ephemerality, fluidity, and fleetness.
-At the same time, the paintings convey a special mood, emotion, whether it is melancholy, contemplation or the interweaving of two souls for centuries.
+At the same time, the paintings convey a special mood, whether it is melancholy, contemplation, or the interweaving of two souls.

 "Katya" by Alisher Kushakov